BostonBSD/financials/README.md

 The user needs an account at finnhub.io, which will give them an access key.

-I've tested builds on FreeBSD 13.1 and Fedora 36.
+Has been tested on FreeBSD 13.1 and Fedora 35.